top of page

 The verb 'forecast' is formed from two distinct elements: 'fore' and 'cast.'
 'Fore' comes from the Old English word 'fore,' which means 'before' or 'in advance.'
 'Cast' in this context means 'to throw' or 'to project.'
 When combined, 'forecast' essentially means to project or throw forward in time, reflecting the idea of predicting or estimating future events or conditions based on available information and analysis.
 The term has been used in this sense since the late Middle Ages, emphasizing the act of foreseeing and planning for what lies ahead by making educated predictions.
 The etymology of 'forecast' highlights its historical connection to the concept of looking ahead and preparing for the future, underscoring its role in providing insight and guidance in various fields, from meteorology to finance.

-Find the meaning of forecast
+Find the correct meaning of the verb forecast:

 Try Again!